csd81/LP/0tutorial/chapters/xx05b.md

     // Total amount used = (Consumed by Production) + (Leftover)
 ```

-  * `usage_market` and `usage_leftover` are "free" variables that the model selects to satisfy the balance equations, given the calculated `usage_orders` and `usage_production` amounts.
+  * `usage_market` and `usage_leftover` are "free" variables the model selects to satisfy balance equations, given the calculated `usage_orders` and `usage_production`.

 **3. Total Usage and Balance for Products**

-For products, the total amount obtained must equal the total amount sold/delivered.
+For products, total amount obtained must equal total amount sold/delivered.

 ```
 s.t.
 Material_Balance_Total_Products_1 {p in Products}: